 La National Grid, one of the UK's energy suppliers, said the share of energy from sustainable sources was at its highest at 80% earlier this year.
 It happened on Easter Monday (April 5), due to particularly sunny and windy weather.

 On the other hand, groups like the Green Alliance warn the UK government.
 In particular, they warn that current policies may be insufficient to reduce emissions.
-And they recommend reducing the use of high-carbon materials like steel and concrete, ending airport expansions and improving the insulation of homes in the UK.
+And they recommend reducing the use of high-carbon materials such as steel and concrete, ending airport expansions and improving the insulation of homes in the UK.